bvoris/HTAArbitraryCodeFramework/README.md

 ## What is this "framework"?
 Currently HTAs are still supported on Windows 11 and lower environments.<BR />
-This means a crafty Hypertext Applicaiton can be used to steal information, hijack, or disgusing itself as a legitimate application.
+This means a crafty Hypertext Applicaiton can be used to steal information, hijack, or disguising itself as a legitimate application.
 This makes it difficult to detect.<BR />
 The framework itself is a set of files.<BR />
 The HTA itself which is labeled as hack.hta<BR />
 The fake "search" feature.<BR />